visgl/deck.gl/docs/api-reference/layers/text-layer.md

 See the [remarks](#remarks) section below for tips on using web fonts.

-##### `characterSet` (Array | String, optional)
+##### `characterSet` (Array | Set | String, optional)

+* Default: ASCII characters 32-128

 Specifies a list of characters to include in the font.

-By default, only characters in the Ascii code range 32-128 are included.
-Use this prop if you need to display special characters.
+- If set to `'auto'`, automatically detects the characters used in the data.
+This option has a performance overhead and may cause the layer to take longer to load if the data is very large.
+- If set to an array or set of characters, the generated font will be limited to these characters.
+If you already know all the characters that are needed (e.g. numbers, latin alphabet), using this option provides better performance.
+If a character outside of the specified range is referenced by `getText`, a warning will be logged to the JavaScript console.

+Note that there is a limit to the number of unique characters supported by a single layer.
+The maximum number subjects to `fontSettings.fontSize` and the [MAX_TEXTURE_SIZE](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/WebGL_best_practices#understand_system_limits) of the device/browser.

 ##### `fontWeight` (Number | String, optional)